COVID-19 pandemic in South Korea: Vaccination

-Impacts and reactions
+Impacts

 Economy

 By 18 March 2020, South Korea's KOSPI stock index had dropped nearly 30% from a month earlier.
 The drop began on 23 February, when the country raised the coronavirus alert to 'highest level'.
 On 15 March, the KOSPI closed at 1,771.44 and the Kosdaq finished at 524 points, down 7%, prompting the Financial Supervisory Commission to impose a six-month ban on short-selling, the first such action in nearly nine years.
 This was despite a markedly lower daily increase in cases.
-Automaker Hyundai Motor Company, having shut down its factories as the outbreak intensified, saw exports drop 21.4% in February from the same month last year.
+Automaker Hyundai Motor Company, having shut down its factories as the outbreak intensified, saw exports drop 21.4% in February from one year prior.

-The economy of South Korea is forecast to grow 1.9%, which is down from 2.1%.
-The government has provided 136.7 billion won for local governments as support.
-The government has also organized the procurement of masks and other hygiene equipment.
+The economy of South Korea was forecast to grow 1.9%, down from 2.1%.
+The government provided 136.7 billion won to local governments.
+The government also organized the procurement of masks and other hygiene equipment.